-What We Like: Doesn't take up too much space, simple and effective design
+What We Love: Doesn't take up too much space, simple and effective design

-What We Don't Like: Assembly may be difficult
+What We Don't Love: Assembly may be difficult

 This classic Weber is the perfect middle-of-the-road grill that will perform fantastically for 95 percent of grillers.
 While Weber does have a more premium model, I think the real value and overall performance of its standard premium 22-inch model can’t be beaten.